-Pittosporums are fundamentally outdoor plants but can also be grown at home in partial sun.
+Pittosporums are fundamentally outdoor plants but can also be grown at home in the partial sun.
 Plant Pittosporum outside near a sheltered position so that it is not subjected to warm and cold currents or wind.

-Keep the substrate of pittosporum plant slightly moist.
-From the spring and all summer long water abundantly but wait for the soil to dry out between watering spells.
-Reduce watering in winter.
-When water, remember that pittosporum plant tolerates drought better than excessive irrigation, so avoid overwatering.
+Keep the soil slightly moist.
+From the spring and all summer long, water abundantly but wait for the topsoil to dry out between watering spells, especially if you’re growing pittosporum in a pot.

-Feed the plant with a balanced slow release fertilizer in spring.
-Follow label directions for dosage rates to avoid over fertilization.
+Feed the plant with a balanced slow-release fertilizer in spring.
+Follow label directions for dosage rates to avoid over-fertilization.

 Mulching the plant in spring with composted leaves or aged manure is also beneficial.